 Costa Mesa, located in Orange County, California, is known for its beautiful natural landscape and rich cultural heritage.
 With its warm and sunny climate, the city is home to a wide variety of flora and fauna.

-From April 19-23, 2023, Fleurs de Villes VOYAGE will be touching down at South Coast Plaza, Southern California’s premium shopping and dining destination.
-Experience 18 fresh floral mannequins and spectacular installations celebrating the cultures, people and heritage of destinations around the world.
-Some of Southern California’s top floral artists will take inspiration from Mexico, South Korea, Paris and Italy to name but a few – delivering a feast of cultural storytelling that will connect the world through flowers like never before.
+From April 24 - 28, 2024, Fleurs de Villes ARTISTE will be touching down at South Coast Plaza, Southern California’s premium shopping and dining destination.
+Experience 18 fresh floral mannequins and spectacular installations celebrating remarkable art across various eras and disciplines.
+Some of Southern California’s top floral artists will take inspiration from theatre, photography, and sculpture, to name a few – delivering a feast of cultural storytelling that will connect the world through flowers like never before.

-Floral installations on display include a Scottish Highlands mannequin inspired by Hendrick’s Gin, another taking inspiration from renowned Chinese couture designer, Guo Pei and her upcoming exhibition at Bowers Museum, and a Baltimore-inspired floral tribute to the joyful, Tony award-winning musical, Hairspray which runs April 18-30, 2023 at Segerstrom Center for the Arts
+Floral installations on display include a Culinary arts mannequin inspired by Sur la Table, another taking inspiration from Asian comic book art in celebration of the upcoming exhibition at Bowers Museum, and an inspired floral tribute to the Tony award-winning musical, Funny Girl which runs May 28 - June 9, 2024 at Segerstrom Center for the Arts.

 Let’s take a look at native plants, local legends and floral attractions in the region.